pajelinski/Result/README.md

 Result object holds the desired value or error message.
 Thanks to that, Result allows you to deal with errors without resorting to using exceptions.
 It's really easy to use and can be used alongside exceptions in order to build a system where known errors are handled using Result type and unknown errors are thrown as exceptions.

-## How it wowrks?
+## How it works?

-The library contains two types that implements IResult<T> interface - Success and Error.
+The library contains two types that implement IResult<T> interface - Success and Error.

 ## Getting started